need47/little-data-scientist/README.md

 Go to the `pick` folder in WSL, run the command below to initialize the project:
 ```
-uv init . --bare
+uv init . --name pick
 ```

-You should see something like `Hello from pick` by running the following command:
+You should see something like `Hello from pick!` by running the following command:
 ```
 uv run main.py
 ```